arbor-sim/arbor/doc/py_interconnectivity.rst

 .. class:: connection

-    Describes a connection between two cells:
-    Defined by source and destination end points (that is pre-synaptic and post-synaptic respectively), a connection weight and a delay time.
+    Describes a connection between two cells, defined by source and destination end points (that is pre-synaptic and post-synaptic respectively), a connection weight and a delay time.

     .. function:: connection(source, destination, weight, delay)